Apgoldberg1/Dex-Net-5.0/README.md

 #### Dex-Net Base
 - 18 million parameters
-- 999 inferences per second
+- 999 inferences per second on single V100 (32GB)
 - 6 hours of training on single RTX 2080 Ti
 - Trained with SGD and 0.9 momentum

 #### EfficientNet GQ-CNN
 - 5.3 million parameters
-- 999 inferences per second
+- 999 inferences per second on single V100 (32GB)
 - 30 hours of training on single RTX 2080 Ti
 - Trained with Adam optimizer